FuelLabs/fuels-ts/.changeset/great-teachers-yell.md

 ---
 ---

-feat: add e2e test for the `create fuels` template
+chore: add e2e test for the `create fuels` template